tytydraco/yessleep/out/When_my_husband_said_he_was_haunted_by_the_accident_I_didnt_think_he_meant_literally.md

 “Lucas hit it on the floor,” he said, pointing to a spot.
 There was a mark on the wooden floorboards.
 It was hard to believe that my 7 year old son could cause such damage.
 It was harder to believe that his imaginary friend had done it.

-“Oscar, if you don't want to stay with daddy you don't have to.”
+“Oscar, if you don't want to stay with daddy, you don't have to.”

 “I do!” he said.
 “But Lucas said daddy scares him.”